cyric90/Skill_demonstration/README.md

 # Skill_demonstration

-This is a skill demonstration that illustrates some key skill sets for a data scientist It inculdes the cases that writen in R and Python that able to handle practical questions and tasks.
+This is a skill demonstration that illustrates some key skill-sets for a data scientist.

+It includes several cases written in R and Python that able to handle practical questions and tasks.

 - R
-  1. The data prediction Using machine learning skill and appropriate statistic model to predict the dataset, and compare the result with   original data.
+  1. The data prediction using machine learning and appropriate statistic model to predict the trend of the data set, and compare the result with original data.

   2. The statistic basic, including the basic knowledge that gets involved in the data science field.
      - Hypothesis testing